This Day In Writing History

 In 1943, he published a collection of patriotic verse titled Early Trains, which prompted his fellow writer Vladimir Nabokov to describe him as a "weeping Bolshevik" and "Emily Dickinson in trousers."

 After the war ended, Pasternak resumed work on a novel that he had started writing some 30 years earlier.
-The 600-page epic novel would prove to be an all-time classic work of literature that made its author world famous.
+The 600-page epic semi-autobiographical novel would prove to be an all-time classic work of literature that made its author world famous.

 The sensitive Dr. Yuri Zhivago is a physician, poet, and idealist - a borderline mystic who finds himself living in a senseless world that is both modern and barbaric.

 Dr. Zhivago embarks on a dreamlike, surreal journey through Russia.
-World War 1 is raging, and he treats wounded men at the front.
+World War I is raging, and he treats wounded men at the front.
 He soon meets a woman, Larissa "Lara" Guishar, who becomes his great love.